HISPlayer/UnityAndroid-SDK/android-360-video.md

-# 360 Video on Android devices
+# 360 Video Playback on Android devices
-It is possible to integrate HISPlayer SDK with 360 videos in mobile devices.
+It is possible to integrate HISPlayer SDK with 360 videos on mobile devices.
 In the case of using Oculus devices, please refer to this section
 [**Oculus Set Up Guide**](https://hisplayer.github.io/UnityAndroid-SDK/#/oculus) before continuing with this guide.

 Please, download the sample here -> [**HISPlayer Android 360 Sample**](TODO:ADD_THE_URL_HERE) (no need to download it if you have received it in the email).